Towards an Explainable Comparison and Alignment of Feature Embeddings: Numerical Results

 Furthermore, to highlight clustering differences between embeddings, we conducted a sanity check on two of the top five SPEC clusters from the DINOv2 - CLIP on AFHQ.
 We computed the center of the top four images in each cluster in both DINOv2 and CLIP embeddings.
 Then, we calculated the cosine similarity between the center and a set of eight test images: four additional images from the same cluster and four random images that do not belong to the cluster.
 As shown in Figure~\ref{fig:proof_afhq}, DINOv2 well separates the cluster images from random samples, assigning the highest similarity scores to cluster-specific samples while keeping random samples significantly lower.
 However, in CLIP, some random images rank higher in similarity than the cluster-specific samples.
 A similar experiment was performed on SPEC clusters from the DINOv2 - CLIP on the FFHQ dataset (Figure~\ref{fig:proof_ffhq}).
 Details are in Appendix \ref{similarityranking}.

 To further evaluate SPEC's performance in comparing embeddings, we apply a typographic attack on CLIP embeddings.
 As studied by \citet{materzynskadisentangling}, CLIP prioritizes text added to a custom dataset over the image content.
 We selected 10 classes from the ImageNet-1K dataset and overlaid different text labels directly onto the images.
 The top four SPEC-identified clusters are presented in Figure~\ref{fig:clip_dino_imagenette}, where we observe that CLIP clusters are based on the overlaid text, whereas DINOv2 clusters them based on visual features.
-Additionally, the top 10 principal clusters in CLIP are not well-clustered by DINOv2, and vice versa, demonstrating that SPEC effectively highlights differences between embeddings.
-We compared CLIP and DINOv2 embeddings under the same settings on the ImageWoof dataset \citep{Howard_Imagewoof_2019}, which consists of various dog breeds from ImageNet-1K.
+We also compared CLIP and DINOv2 embeddings under the same settings on the ImageWoof dataset \citep{Howard_Imagewoof_2019}, which consists of various dog breeds from ImageNet-1K.
 SPEC principal clusters show that DINOv2 primarily clusters images based on dog breeds, whereas CLIP groups them based on the animals' gestures.
 Additional details are provided in Figure~\ref{fig:clip_dino_imagewoof} of Appendix \ref{image_embeddings}.

 \textbf{SPEC comparison of embeddings on different image and text datasets.} To check the performance of SPEC on text embeddings, we generated 10K samples from GPT-4o across different categories, including profession, object, gender, and emotion.
 We compared CLIP and RoBERTa text embeddings in Figure~\ref{fig:clip_roberta_toyexample_main} and observed that the top four clusters in CLIP focused on objects in sentences, while RoBERTa clustered based on profession and gender.
 We also noted from the UMAP visualization of the samples that the top clusters of each embedding are not well clustered by the other, indicating that they focus on different aspects of the sentences.
 We also compared CLIP with E5 and observed the same results in Figure~\ref{fig:clip_e5_toyexample} of the Appendix \ref{text_embeddings}.
 In Figure~\ref{fig:mscoco_embeddings}, we compared different image embeddings on the MS-COCO 2017 training set with ~120K samples which we discuss in the Appendix \ref{image_embeddings}.